jiankai92/metropolis-assessment/README.md

 1. Clone this repository to your php webserver directory or any directory
 2. Using terminal application, run `composer install` and `npm install` command in the project root directory to install required dependencies.
-3. After dependencies are installed, run `php artisan key:generate` to generate key and `.env` file required for project.
+3. After dependencies are installed, run `npm run build` in project root directory to build required assets.
+4. Run `cp .env.example .env` followed by `php artisan key:generate` to generate the `.env` file and also the key required for project.
-4. After generating the `.env` file, setup the database connection by defining the database credentials in the `.env` file Sample:
+5. After generating the `.env` file, setup the database connection by defining the database credentials in the `.env` file Sample:

 ````